18F/identity-idp/docs/local-development.md

     $ make setup
     ```

     This command copies sample configuration files, installs required gems and brew packages (if using macOS), and sets up the database.
-Check out our Makefile commands to learn more about what this command does: https://github.com/18F/identity-idp/blob/main/Makefile
+Check out our [Makefile commands](../Makefile) to learn more about what this command does.

 1. Now that you have you have everything installed, you can run the following command to start your local server: